nateshmbhat/Subtitle-grabber/README.md

 import Subtitle_grabber
 Subtitle_grabber.get_subtitle(filepath , lan="en") ;

-// The argument lan refers to the two character language code for the corresponding languages as shown above.
+#The argument lan refers to the two character language code for the corresponding languages as shown above.

-//If the subtitle exists , then it automatically downloads it and renames it to that of the videofile.
+#If the subtitle exists , then it automatically downloads it and renames it to that of the videofile.

-//If a directory containing multiple files has to be specified, use the get_batch_sub( ) method.
+#If a directory containing multiple files has to be specified, use the get_batch_sub( ) method.

 Subtitle_grabber.get_batch_sub(directorypath , lan="en") ;